Introduction to Fascia

 To really get a sense of the fascia I invite you to watch a truly illuminating short video called “Strolling Under the Skin” from Dr. Jean Claude Guimberteau

 Fascia, also known as connective tissue, is a densely woven covering which interpenetrates every muscle, bone, nerve, artery and vein as well as all of our vital internal organs including the heart, lungs, brain and spinal cord.
 The most interesting aspect of the fascial system is that it is not just a system of separate coverings.
-It is actually one structure that exists from head to foot without interruption.
+It is actually a three dimensional continuous matrix that exists from the top of your head down to your feet, and through your body to the cellular level.
 In this way you can begin to see that each part of the entire body is connected to every other part by the fascia, like the yarn in a sweater.

 Fascia also plays an important role in the support of our bodies, since it surrounds and attaches to all structures.
 These structures would not be able to provide the stability without the constant pull of the fascial system.
 In fact, our bones can be thought of as tent poles, which cannot support the structure without the constant support of the guide wires (or fascia) to keep an adequate amount of tension to allow the tent (or body) to remain upright with proper equilibrium.